aspose-cells/Aspose.Cells-Products/cells/en/python-net/conversion/mhtml-to-jpeg/_index.md

 {{% blocks/products/pf/agp/content h2="Convert MHTML to JPEG Using Python" %}}

+How to convert MHTML to JPEG?
 With Aspose.Cells for Python library, you can easily convert MHTML to JPEG programmatically with  a few lines of code.
 [Aspose.Cells for Python](https://pypi.org/project/aspose-cells-python/) is capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files.
 Python Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS, CSV, SVG, JSON, WORD, PPT and more, thus making it a perfect choice to exchange documents in industry-standard formats.

+{{% /blocks/products/pf/agp/content %}}

+{{% blocks/products/pf/agp/content h2="Save MHTML to JPEG in Python Online for Free" %}}

+The following example demonstrates how to convert MHTML to JPEG in Python.
+{{% blocks/products/pf/agp/text %}}

+Follow the easy steps to convert MHTML to JPEG.
+Upload your MHTML file, then simply save it as JPEG file.
+For both MHTML reading and JPEG writing you can use fully qualified filenames.
+The output JPEG content and formatting will be identical to the original MHTML document.

+{{% /blocks/products/pf/agp/text %}}

+{{% /blocks/products/pf/agp/content %}}

+{{% cells-convert title="Free App and Sample Code to Convert MHTML to JPEG Online" formats="pdf;xls;xlsx;docx;pptx;xlsm;xlsb;xlt;ods;ots;csv;tsv;html;jpg;bmp;png;webp;svg;tiff;xps;mhtml;md;json;xml;zip;sql;txt;et;dif;emf;fods;gif;sxc;xlam;xltm;xltx" InputFormat="mhtml" outformat="jpg" IsLandingPage="true" language="pythonnet" %}}

+{{% blocks/products/pf/agp/content h2="How to Convert MHTML to JPEG via Python" %}}

+{{% blocks/products/pf/agp/text %}}

+ Python developers can easily load & convert MHTML to JPEG in just a few lines of code.

+{{% /blocks/products/pf/agp/text %}}

+1. Load MHTML file with an instance of Workbook
+1. Convert MHTML to JPEG by calling Workbook.save method

+{{% /blocks/products/pf/agp/content %}}

+{{% blocks/products/pf/agp/content h2="Python library to convert MHTML to JPEG" %}}

+{{% blocks/products/pf/agp/text %}}

+There are three options to install "Aspose.Cells for Python via NET" onto your system.
+Please choose one that resembles your needs and follow the step-by-step instructions:

+{{% /blocks/products/pf/agp/text %}}

+1. Install Aspose.Cells for Python via NET in Windows.
+See [Documentation](https://docs.aspose.com/cells/python-net/getting-started/#windows)
+1. Install Aspose.Cells for Python via NET in Linux.
+See [Documentation](https://docs.aspose.com/cells/python-net/getting-started/#linux)
+1. Install Aspose.Cells for Python via NET in macOS.
+See [Documentation](https://docs.aspose.com/cells/python-net/getting-started/#macos)

 {{% /blocks/products/pf/agp/content %}}

 {{% blocks/products/pf/agp/content h2="System Requirements" %}}